SteveRanieri/se_project_spots/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes using the technologies:
 -Html
+--Forms
+--Templates
 -CSS
--Grid
--Flexbox
+--Grid
+--Flexbox
--Media Queries
+--Media Queries
--Advanced Selectors and Psuedo-classes
+--Advanced Selectors and Psuedo-classes
+-JavaScript
+--Event Handling
+--Template Cloning
+--Array Methods
+--DOM Manipulation
+--Validation
 -Figma
--JavaScript

 **Figma**